nisan-cb/fs-st/README.md

 # Full-Stack starter project

-This project used for full stack file structure and include client and server setup in TypeScript, and scripts to build and deploy your project to Heroku cloud.
+This project is a template client and server application in typescript, and scripts to build and deploy your project to Heroku cloud.

 At first run  `npm ci` to install all dependencies.